electronicvisions/brainscales2-demos/fp_brainscales.rst

 In this example, the anti-causal branch would be incremented based on the pair of the first pre- and postsynaptic spike.

 These sensors represent the accumulated correlation traces on two capacitors, which can be read out via dedicated parallel ADCs.
-Theirs states can be specifically reset to start a new measurement interval.
+Their states can be specifically reset to start a new measurement interval.
 4 bit of local SRAM allow to coarsely equalize production-induced fixed-pattern deviations across the synapse array.

 Neurons